tpakeman/looker-sync-dashboards-extension/README.md

 * UDD browser does not do nesting correctly - it only handles a single layer from folder-->dashboard
   * This will be replaced with a proper content browser soon
 * Logging overwrites messages within a function instead of appending
-* CSS is bad

 ### Upcoming Features
-* Add a visual indicator of which dashboards already have links
-  * Use clsx - how to combine this with the selection indicator?
-  * Will need to split out UDDs from LookML at this point
-  * May be no need for a separate view page? - Just show an info box in the 'make links' section?
 * Add a clear log button
 * Add icons to show which folder type is which
 * Link to successfully synced dashboards